A blue and white bus drives past the ornate red brick facade of the Grand Opera House.

 Getting There & Parking

-Car parking – A multi‑storey car park behind the Europa Hotel (accessible via Sandy Row and Hope Street) provides convenient on‑site parking.
-Another option is the Value Car Parks facility on Grosvenor Road.
-Limited on‑street parking is available on Great Victoria Street; it is free after 6.30 pm and all day on Sundays.
-An electric vehicle charging point is located in the car park on Hope Street North (part of the Belfast City Council car park).
+For those driving, a multi-storey car park behind the Europa Hotel (accessible via Sandy Row and Hope Street) offers convenient parking.
+The Value Car Parks facility on Grosvenor Road is another nearby option.
+On-street parking on Great Victoria Street is available and becomes free after 6:30 pm and all day on Sundays.
+Electric vehicle charging is available in the Belfast City Council car park on Hope Street North.

 Nearby Attractions